babesespresso/winred-mmdb-webhook/DEPLOYMENT_SUMMARY.md

 If you encounter issues:

 1. **Check Environment Variables**: Ensure all environment variables are correctly set in Vercel
-2. **Verify API Credentials**: Make sure your GoHighLevel API key has the necessary permissions
+2. **Verify API Credentials**: Make sure your MMDB API key has the necessary permissions
 3. **Review Logs**: Use `vercel logs` to check for any runtime errors
 4. **Test Locally**: You can test locally using `vercel dev` with your `.env.local` file